foerstner-lab/gffpandas/docs/source/tutorial.rst

 filter_by_length
 ================
 | For this method the required minimal and maximal bp-length have to be given.
-A filtered data frame will then be returned with all entries within the given bp-length.
+A processed data frame will then be returned with all entries within the given bp-length.

 For example:
 ::